-Non-target exposure by rodenticides is not a new topic of study, however research into this area has expanded as of late.
-There is a general lack of studies throughout the Southeast, and a complete absence in South Carolina, making the Clemson Rodenticide Project even more valuable.
+Non-target exposure to anticoagulant rodenticides (ARs) has been documented globally, however there are a lack of studies in the Southeast and a complete absence in South Carolina.
+Further, research on ARs in mammalian carnivores like bobcats is limited, making the Clemson Rodenticide Project even more valuable.

 Studies in the Southeast